ZipCPU/wb2axip/README.md

   Both this core and the one above it depend upon all stream addresses being aligned.

   *This core has been formally verified.*

+- [AXIDMA](rtl/axidma.v) is a hardware assisted memory copy.
+Given a source address, read address, and length, this core reads from the source address into a FIFO, and then writes the data from the FIFO to memory.
+As an optimization, memory address requests are not made unless the core is able to transfer at a 100% throughput rate.

+  This particular version can only handle bus aligned transfers.
+A separate version that can handle unaligned transfers is available for purchase.

+  *This core has been formally verified.*